GeoMaciolek/specialchars-to-html/README.md

 Display / stdout:
-  --displayonly, -d     Display the data only; do not write output files --showfilename, -n    Display the filename above the output (e.g. if processing multiple files)g. if processing multiple files)
+  --displayonly, -d     Display the data only; do not write output files --showfilename, -n    Display the filename above the output (e.g. if
+                        processing multiple files)
 ```

 ## External Links & References